Christ Church Cathedral (Springfield, Massachusetts): History

 The parish continued to grow and by the 1870s when it was determined a larger church was needed, and the present church was built at a new site on Chestnut Street that was acquired in 1874.
 Construction began the same year and the first service was held on May 21, 1876.
 A new Processional Cross and Office Lights (all still in use today) were designed by the famous Henry Vaughan as early works by the now famous architect of the Washington National Cathedral in Washington, D.C., and produced by the famous Gorham company.
 The tower of the new church cracked early on and had to be removed.
 It was rebuilt in 1927.

 The first convention of the Diocese of Western Massachusetts met at Christ Church on November 19, 1901.
 On February 7, 1929, Christ Church became the diocesan Cathedral.
-The Very Rev'd Dr. John M. McGann, who had been rector up to that point, became the first Cathedral Dean.
+The Very Rev'd Dr. John M. McGann, who had been rector up to that point, became the first cathedral dean.

+The Very Rev'd Jose Reyés, who grew up in Springfield was installed as the cathedral's eighth dean on May 3, 2025.
+He replaced Interim Dean Bernie Poppe who has served since the previous dean, Tom Callard accepted a call to serve in California.